 I love that on the Rent the Runway site I can see dozens of photos of women wearing this dress, read their reviews, and even see how they chose to style it.
 I saw some women covered the grosgrain ribbon at the waist with a different kind of belt, they styled it with a black cardigan, a white blazer, a denim jacket, a camel leather jacket, even wore it over a black turtleneck.
 It really gave me ideas for this dress.
 At first I planned to wear it with nude-to-me pumps, but after seeing the photos I decided to switch it up with snakeskin heels.
 I think this is the kind of dress that would look great with a contrast shoe – imagine a turquoise or peacock blue flat or strappy heel!

 Sadly LK Bennett isn't doing well as a brand.
 This article from Financial Times published earlier this year delves into what caused the demise of the UK clothing brand.
 This article from the BBC explains the current situation for the label.
 It makes me want to cling to this dress and not return it to Rent the Runway for fear it will no longer be available.
 However, I find this dress to be ridiculously overpriced (what the FT article says is one of the brand's problems).
 This dress retails for $565 and RTR is only offering a 20% discount on that price if I choose to buy.
 Nope, no way, this dress is the bomb but it's not worth $400.
 But this is one of the beauties of Rent the Runway Unlimited; I can rent pieces way outside my budget, keep them as long as I wish, and re-rent them if I desire to in the future.
-And if you want to try Rent the Runway Unlimited, use code RTRDC22F051 at checkout off new subscribers’ 60-Day Trial of Unlimited ($50 off each month).
+And if you want to try Rent the Runway Unlimited, new customers can use code RTRDC22F051 at checkout get $100 off your first month.
 Click here to read my initial Rent the Runway Unlimited review where I answer many FAQs about the program.